bhaskarshankarling/simplatra/README.md

 ## Deploying to [Heroku](https://www.heroku.com/)

-**NOTE:** Simplatra MVC has only been tested in local development/test mode and not yet production mode, so proceed with caution.

 If you plan to deploy your Sinatra application with Heroku, there is already a `Procfile` included with the following process type:

 ```